vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Some time in the afternoon, I believe around 1 PM to 1:30 PM, I went to Bangkok Thai Cuisine and ordered yellow curry tofu with rice to go.
 I paid by cash.

+## Wednesday May 13

+I left home at around 3:30 PM to go to downtown Berkeley.
+I wore a cloth mask while I was in downtown Berkeley.

+* Around 3:48 PM: I entered Trader Joe's after waiting in line for a few minutes (I used the line in the parking lot).

+* 3:53 PM: I finished checkout.
+The checkout clerk was Jimmmy and the aisle was the one farthest from the street entrance.

+* 3:56 PM to 4:06 PM: I ordered spinach masala dosa from Udupi Palace, paid by cash, then waited for my order in the restaurant.
+I picked up the order after 10 minutes.